 Nominating a fellow

-The AAS accepts nominations for fellows in the first quarter of each year.
+The African Academy of Sciences (AAS) accepts nominations for fellows in the first quarter of each year.
+A nomination call is sent out to all AAS Fellows/Associate Fellows at the beginning of each year.
 Nominations must be received by 31st March to be processed during that year.
 Nominations received after 31 March will be reviewed during the following year.
-Only current AAS fellows can submit nominations.
+Only current AAS Fellows/Associate Fellows can submit nominations.
 Profiles of Fellows of the AAS are available on the AAS website.
 The recruitment process is as follows:

-- Nominees must be informed and willing to be nominated by a Fellow/Associate Fellow of the AAS.
-Alternatively interested individuals may approach an AAS Fellow/Associate Fellow to nominate him/her.
-The nomination must also be seconded by a fellow/associate fellow of the AAS.
+- Nominees must be informed and willing to be nominated by a Fellow/Associate Fellows of the AAS.
+Alternatively, interested individuals may approach an AAS Fellow/Associate Fellow to nominate them.
+The nomination must also be seconded by a Fellow/Associate Fellow of the AAS.

 - At least one, either the nominator or the seconder, must be in the same or allied field as the nominee.

-The nominator submits the nominee’s application on-line to the academy which consists of:
+- The nominator submits the nominee’s application dossier on-line on the AAS Ishango Online System.
+The dossier consists of:

-c.
-At least five soft copies of the nominee’s best publications.
+- At least five (5) soft copies of the nominee’s best publications.

-- The full dossier (nomination form, full CV and soft copies of publications together with the referees’ reports) are sent to an AAS Membership Advisory Committee (MAC) for evaluation.
+5. The full dossier together with the referees’ reports is sent to the respective AAS Membership Advisory Committee (MAC) for evaluation.

-- The AAS Governing Council will thereafter review the MAC evaluation and Fellows’ votes and elect nominees to the AAS.
+8. The AAS Governing Council will thereafter review the MAC evaluation and Fellows’ votes and elect nominees to the AAS Fellowship.